Chapter 6 - The Graduate Program of Study

 - reading the dissertation, thesis, or creative component; and

-- conducting the preliminary oral examination (for Ph.D. candidates) and the final oral examination (for master’s and Ph.D. candidates).
+- conducting the preliminary oral examination (for doctoral candidates) and the final oral examination (for master’s and doctoral candidates).

 Individual graduate programs may add other responsibilities for the POS committee.

 Early selection of a major professor, appointment of a POS committee, and development of a program of study are very important.
 It is recommended that the committee be formed as early as the second semester of graduate study.
-The student's initial Program of Study and Committee appointment form (POSC) must be approved by the Graduate College no later than the term before the preliminary oral examination (doctoral candidates) or final oral examination (master’s candidates).
+The student's initial Program of Study and Committee appointment form (POSC) must be approved by the Graduate College at least three calendar months before the preliminary oral examination for doctoral candidates; the three calendar-month timeframe for scheduling a preliminary oral examination begins the day that the Graduate College approves the POSC.
+For master’s students, the POSC must be approved by the Graduate College by the last day of the semester prior to the term of the final oral examination.
+For students in approved master’s programs with no final oral examination, the POSC form must be approved by the Graduate College no later than the last day of the semester prior to the graduation term.
 For the POSC to be approved in any given term, it must be received by the Graduate College by the published deadline for that term.
 To select a committee, the student must:

 - identify your department’s or program’s POSC requirements and deadlines (in addition to the Graduate College requirements).